study-ORCATech-cloud/learn-and-earn-fork/docs/technical-operational/accessibility-guide.md

 ## Overview

-The ORCATech Learning Platform is committed to providing an accessible learning environment that meets or exceeds Web Content Accessibility Guidelines (WCAG) 2.1 Level AA standards.
+The LabDojo Learning Platform is committed to providing an accessible learning environment that meets or exceeds Web Content Accessibility Guidelines (WCAG) 2.1 Level AA standards.
 This ensures that users with disabilities can effectively navigate, understand, and interact with all platform features.

 ### Accessibility Goals